Cluedo (Australian game show): Blank slate and red herrings

 Cluedo features a regular cast of six characters who return each week to stand accused of the murder of a visitor.
-Mrs. White actress Joy Westmore noted that the premise relies on "the same characters returning week after week" with a black slate and "pretending nothing happened the week before".
+Mrs. White actress Joy Westmore noted that the premise relies on "the same characters returning week after week" with a blank slate and "pretending nothing happened the week before".
 She added that "no-one is ever hauled off to jail" or acknowledges that just days earlier they had been found guilty of murder.
 The Age agreed that "each week the slate is swept clean" and that "any indiscretions that may have been committed the previous week are ignored, and the story starts anew".
-McFadyen noted, "I think you have to imagine that all these actors are packed up and put back into their box and brought out to play with again next week - so there's this lovely renewal".
+McFadyen noted, "I think you have to imagine that all these actors are packed up and put back into their box and brought out to play with again next week – so there's this lovely renewal".
 Dundee Courier noted that each actor is cast as either the "goodie" or "baddie" based on the specifics of each murder.

 According to Woman's Day, a "big attraction" of the series for Miss Scarlet actress Nicki Paull was the "sheer novelty" of "not worrying what the character did last week" due to new scenarios and circumstances in each episode.
 TV Heaven thought it amusing that after being asked to remain behind for question, the culprits were "clearly acquitted" as they'd return the following week.
 McFadyen noted the show had "all the intrigue of a soap opera", but that instead of having a continuity, "this mob starts afresh every week".
 Leahy noted that his creative team decided, "you can't play a murderer one week and come back the next as if nothing had happened without it being all tongue in cheek", which affected the tone of the series.
 This aspect "proved liberating" for the writers as each week they could "totally reinvent a character's history" and introduce one-off family members "if it's called for, and never mention [them] again, which Leahy likened to a daytime soap opera.